 - ESH6025: Laughing Matters: Comedy and Contemporary Culture

 I have taught on:

 - ESH7001: The Production of Texts in Context

 - Representations of work

 - The politics of genre, particularly comedy and historical fiction

 Recent and On-Going Research

-The Comic Turn in Contemporary British Fiction: Who’s Laughing Now? (under contract with Bloomsbury Academic)
+- The Comic Turn in Contemporary English Fiction: Who’s Laughing Now?
+(London: Bloomsbury Academic, 2020)

-‘Adaptation of a murder/murder as adaptation: The Parker-Hulme case in Angela Carter’s “The Christchurch Murder” and Peter Jackson’s Heavenly Creatures’, Adaptation: The Journal of Literature on Screen Studies, 4:2 (2011), 167-179 (full text PDF available here)
+- ‘Adaptation of a murder/murder as adaptation: The Parker-Hulme case in Angela Carter’s “The Christchurch Murder” and Peter Jackson’s Heavenly Creatures’, Adaptation: The Journal of Literature on Screen Studies, 4:2 (2011), 167–179

 I would welcome enquiries from potential doctoral students interested in any of the areas of my research.